technofocus-pte/agntcAIaccdepth/Day 4/Day-4-Developing-AI-App-with-Azure-AI-Foundry/Exercise-05.md

 # Exercise 5: Implementing Chat Flow and Tool Integration

-**Note:** Due to high demand, AML Compute quota may be unavailable for some users, which may prevent execution of certain lab steps in this exercise.
-However, this will **not impact your lab progress**.
-You can read through the steps, understand the exercise, and then run the updated validation—progress will still be recorded.
-Thank you for your understanding.

 ## Lab Overview
 In this lab, you will be designing and implementing a chat flow to interact with a deployed language model.
 You'll start by creating a basic chat flow using Azure AI foundry, which includes integrating inputs, an LLM node, and configuring the output to reflect chat responses.
 You will then test the chat flow, ensure it functions correctly, and deploy it to a production environment.
 The final steps involve verifying the deployment, testing the deployed flow with sample queries, and exploring options for integrating the chat flow into applications as a custom copilot.